Cincinnati Symphony Orchestra

 The Cincinnati Symphony Orchestra is a dynamic ensemble of some of the world's finest musicians.
 The fifth oldest symphony orchestra in the U.S. and the oldest orchestra in Ohio, the CSO has played a leading role in the cultural life of Greater Cincinnati and the Midwest since its founding in 1895.

 The Cincinnati Symphony and Pops Orchestra is Cincinnati’s ambassador with over 10 million units sold, many of which have received Grammy awards and nominations.
-In January of 2010, the CSO launched its own record label, now known as Fanfare Cincinnati, which currently boasts six releases.
+In January of 2010, the CSO launched its own record label, Fanfare Cincinnati, which currently boasts six releases.
 In March of 2012, the CSO performed the world premiere of Philip Glass’ Cello Concerto No. 2, Naqoyqatsi, which was recorded and released in 2013 under the composer’s Orange Mountain label.

 The Orchestra also performs, records and tours as the Cincinnati Pops under the direction of John Morris Russell, and the CSO is the official orchestra for the Cincinnati May Festival, Cincinnati Opera, Cincinnati Ballet and the Cincinnati World Piano Competition.

 The CSO is Cincinnati's own and committed to enhancing and expanding music education for the children of Greater Cincinnati and works to bring music education, in its many different forms, to as broad a public as possible.
 Education and outreach programs currently serve more than 80,000 individuals annually.